Claims for Damage or Injury

 Filing a Claim Against the City

-If you are unsure about how to file a claim, would like a claim form mailed or faxed to you, or have filed a claim and have questions about the investigation or status of the claim, please call Risk & Insurance Services at 780-418-6003, Monday to Friday, between 8:00 a.m. and 5:00 p.m.
-Please note that depending on the type of claim, it may take several weeks for a determination to be made about your claim
+If you are unsure about how to file a claim, would like a claim form mailed or faxed to you, or have filed a claim and have questions about the investigation or status of the claim, please call Strategic Services (Insurance & Claims) at 780-418-6003, Monday to Friday, between 8:00 a.m. and 5:00 p.m.

 Note: Payment for property damage or bodily injury is contingent upon the City being found legally liable.
 We suggest that in all cases of damage you also contact your insurance company or broker.